rzqllh/GeminiAnswerBot/README.md

 ## Changelog

+### [1.7.0] - 2025-07-26
+#### Added
+- **Smart Caching:** The extension now caches quiz results locally.
+If the same quiz is encountered again, the answer is provided instantly without using the Gemini API, saving API quota and speeding up response time.

+### [1.6.0] - 2025-07-26
+#### Changed
+- **UI Standardization:** The layout of the "General" and "Data" tabs in the options page has been refactored to use fieldsets, creating a consistent, card-based design across all sections.
+- **History UI:** The appearance of history entries has been updated to match the overall visual theme, incorporating a blurred background effect.

 ### [1.5.0] - 2025-07-25
 #### Added
 - **Markdown Rendering**: AI responses in the history tab now render full Markdown formatting, including lists, bold/italics, and code blocks, for improved readability.
 #### Changed
 - **UI Consistency**: The on-page answer highlighter style has been updated to use the blue accent color, matching the overall theme of the extension.
 - **Icon Format**: The extension icon has been converted from JPG to PNG to support transparency and improve its appearance in the browser toolbar.